triciasawyer/Reading-notes-201/class-14.md

 The transform CSS property lets you rotate, scale, skew, or translate an element.
 It modifies the coordinate space of the CSS visual formatting model.

 **Provide an example of a transform and how you could see that being used on a website.**
+I could see a transfomr being used for an animated logo, which will allow the logo to feel and look more alive to the user.
+I actually used some rotation on a logo I implemented on my salmon cookies project, that whe you hover over the logo, which is a ship wheel, it rotates 360 degrees, which makes things fun.

 ## CSS Transitions & Animations